wargio/2fa/README.md

 key and the current time, so it is important that the system clock have at least one-minute accuracy.

-The keychain is stored unencrypted in the text file `$HOME/.2fa`.
+The keychain is stored unencrypted in the text file `$HOME/.2fa`, but it can be overridden by `$2FA_KEYCHAIN` environment variable.

 ## Example